BrendenEum/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-I am currently a Postdoctoral Fellow in Marketing at the University of Toronto, Rotman School of Management.
+I am currently a Postdoctoral Fellow in Marketing with [Dr. Ryan Webb](http://ryan-webb.com/) at the Rotman School of Management.

 I utilize tools from economics, neuroscience, and psychology to study how attention, context, and perception affect consumer judgement and decision-making, with a recent focus using attention and response time metrics to study market dynamics and improve demand estimation.